Albert-Gao/blog/source/_posts/why-unresolved-reference-for-viewmodelproviders.md

 annotationProcessor "android.arch.lifecycle:compiler:1.1.1"
 ```

-The version number maybe different in the future but it's fine, because Android Studio gonna tell the version number for the latest version.
+The version number maybe different in the future but it's fine, because Android Studio will tell the version number for the latest version.

 Hope it helps.